runonbitcoin/walleteering/guide/02-purse.md

 ## Testing your purse

-It is now time to open `test.html` again and see if your purse works!
+It is now time to open `test.html` again and see if your purse works.
 Using the dragon code from earlier, if your purse works, there should be no errors and you should be able to see the transaction on a blockchain.

 To test your wallet in different scenarios, we provide a small set of tests in the `tests` directory of this project.
 Go ahead and open `purse-tests.js` and examine its contents.
 This file is linked in your tests too, so once you're ready, add the following line to `test.html`: